 - medicines to stop diarrhoea

-Avoid aspirin or nonsteroidal anti-inflammatory medicines, such as ibuprofen and naproxen as these can irritate your stomach.
-You could talk to a pharmacist or call healthdirect on 1800 022 022 about this.
+Avoid aspirin or anti-inflammatory medicines, such as ibuprofen and naproxen since these can irritate your stomach.
+A pharmacist can advise you about the most appropriate medicine for your abdominal pain.

 Learn more here about the development and quality assurance of healthdirect content.